lconde-ucl/DGE/docs/usage.md

 ## Arguments - GSEA model

 For each comparison above, a GSEA analysis using the hallmark gene sets from MSigDB will be performed.
 Please note that the hallmark dataset contains HUGO IDs.
 If your gene counts contain
-Ensembl IDs (for example if these are results from the nfcore_rnaseq pipeline using human_38 assembly), you need to add the --gmx_ensembl flag.
+Ensembl IDs (it will depend on what GFT file you used in the featurecounts step), you need to add the --gmx_ensembl flag.
 Also, if your data is from a species other than human, the default hallmark gene set will not work for your data, and you will have to either skip GSEA with the --skip_gsea flag, or add an appropiate gene set with the --gmx argument.